zdenal/commanded_debugger/README.md

 - [ ] handle offset-y for walking trhough tree
 - [ ] better tree manipulating.
 Also after getting new events/command the navigating is not working correctly for while as tree was changed.
 - [ ] better handling new tree structure when new events/commands are comming to not changing so much
-- [ ] better displaying of event/command detail (split it to meaningfull sections)
-- [ ] find way how to used this w/ tests (integration test, ...)